Prashant Agrawal, Ambassador of India to Namibia

 Mmhonlumo Kikon, Member of Legislative Assembly, Nagaland

-Mmhonlumo Kikon is a first time MLA in the Nagaland Legislative Assembly.
-He lost his first elections in 2008 and contested and won his second elections in 2013.
+Mmhonlumo Kikon is a second time MLA in the Nagaland Legislative Assembly.
+He lost his first elections in 2008 and contested and won his second and third elections in 2013 and 2018 respectively.
 He has been a keen soccer player right from school to the university representing the college and school he studied.
 Prior to joining electoral politics he had been actively engaged in three important issues in the Northeast.
 He founded an NGO called the DICE Foundation in 2006 to address to key areas of environmental policy, sustainable development and rural women livelihood.
 With an aim to push for civil society engagements with the Government of India on the various conflicts and development challenges in the NE he has been instrumental in forming regional coalitions among civil society leaders and young leaders from diverse fields from all the NE states and communities.
 He completed his undergraduate and Masters degrees from the University of Delhi.
 He was the Nagaland Chapter Chair of Young Indians of the CII and had a short stint with a Publishing firm in Delhi before joining social work and active politics.
 Besides focusing on healthcare and primary education in his constituency, he is working on creating jobs through skill development programs in Nagaland.
 He represents the Bhandari Constituency of Wokha District and he belongs to the Bharatiya Janata Party.
+He is a Fellow of Class 6 of the Ananta Aspen’s Kamalnayan Bajaj Fellowship and a member of the Aspen Global Leadership Network.
+He is presently the Advisor to the Government of Nagaland on Information and Technology, Science & Technology, and New & Renewable Energy.

-Ananth Narayanan is the Chief Executive Officer at Myntra, the country’s largest online platform for fashion and lifestyle products.
-He leads the team with a dedicated mission to disrupt and transform the way fashion is sold and consumed in the country.
-His aim is to make Myntra the first profitable ecommerce company in India.
+Ananth Narayanan was previously the Chief Executive Officer at Myntra, the country’s largest online platform for fashion and lifestyle products.
 Under his leadership, Myntra has made two strategic acquisitions – Cubeit, a Bangalore based start-up that facilitates content aggregation on mobile devices and Jabong from Global Fashion Group; making it India’s biggest fashion shopping destination.
 Featured as one of “India’s Hottest 40 under 40 Business Leaders” in 2014, Ananth has deep expertise in driving performance improvement and product development.
 He started his career with Mckinsey & Company where he worked for 15 years across four offices (Chicago, Shanghai, Taipei and Chennai).
 In his most recent role as Director in the company, he was responsible for leading the Product Development practice in Asia and worked with several companies on strategy, operations and organizational models.
 Ananth leverages his vast experience and knowledge from years in consultancy and managing operations to mentor start-ups.
 With his financial acumen and marketing insights, he has helped start ups create systems and processes, build stakeholder communities, effectively reach out to markets and scale up their business.
 A person with a strong commitment to building an entrepreneurial environment in the country, Ananth has helped shape many a new enterprise from seed stage to commercial success.
 He is also a speaker at various summits organized by premier institutes such as The Economist, Harvard Business School and University of Michigan among others.
 Away from work, Ananth dedicates time to working with various NGOs on helping nurture and educate the girl child.
 His association with Banyan enables him to find a meaningful outlet to his philanthropic and social development instincts.
 He is strongly committed to building a base for girl child education and is happy to devote his time to contribute to the effort.
 In addition, Ananth is deeply interested in the study and performance of the fine arts.
 His association with Kalashetra enables him to indulge in his interest in cultural expressions and artistic education.
 Ananth has a Bachelor’s degree in Engineering from University of Madras and a Masters from the University of Michigan, in Industrial Engineering and Operations Research.
 He is on the Industry Advisory Board of University of Michigan’s Tauber Institute.
+He is a Fellow of Class 6 of Ananta Aspen Centre’s Kamalnayan Bajaj Fellowship and a member of Aspen Global Leadership Network.

-Roopak Saluja is Founder & CEO of two companies- The 120 Media Collective - a communications and content group, working with some of Asia’s largest advertisers; and Sooperfly -a digital-first media company, building content brands direct-to-audiences.
-He turned entrepreneur in 2006 with the launch of Bang Bang Films - India’s International Production Company, which was named India's second fastest growing company across all sectors (source: AllWorld Live) in 2010.
+Roopak Saluja is Founder & CEO of The 120 Media Collective - a communications and content group, working with some of Asia’s largest advertisers.
+He turned entrepreneur in 2006 with the launch of BANG BANG - India’s International Production Company, which was named India's second fastest growing company across all sectors (source: AllWorld Live) in 2010.
 In 2009, he launched Jack in the Box Worldwide that has grown to be one of South Asia’s most reputed and heavily awarded digital agencies.
 In 2013, he founded The 120 Media Collective and consolidated all of his ventures within.
-In 2016, he founded Sooperfly as a standalone company independent of The 120 Media Collective.
+In 2015, he founded Sooperfly, a company that has redefined the video content creation and production model for the digital era.
 Roopak began his career in advertising at Young & Rubicam Budapest followed by Ogilvy & Mather Paris, where, in his last role, he ran the Motorola account for Europe, Middle East & Africa, and was instrumental in the development of the globally iconic Hellomoto campaign.
 He as a number of notable awards and recognitions to his credit including Campaign Asia- Pacific’s ‘40 Under 40’ List of leading professionals and entrepreneurs in Advertising, Media & Marketing across APAC, IMPACT Digital Power 100 in 2013, 2014 (India’s 100 most influential leaders in the digital media industry), Campaign India’s A-List of the Most Influential People in India’s Advertising, Media & Marketing Industry (2010, 2011, 2012, 2013), CNN Mumbai Hot List of 20 People to Watch in 2011, and Star Youth Marketing Achiever 2010.
 He is a regular speaker at industry and entrepreneurship events across the globe and has held several advertising, marketing and content jury positions globally as well.
-Roopak is an active angel investor and currently serves on the Board of Toko Labs, a venture-funded children’s digital content company.
+Roopak is an active angel investor and has served on various company boards.
 Additionally, he is an Advisor to the Content Marketing Summit Asia and Mentor to D Labs, a design-thinking led accelerator at the Indian School of Business.
 In the past, he has served on the Executive Committee of the Association of Advertising Producers and on the Advisory Boards of the Indian Digital Media Awards.
 Roopak attended The Doon School and holds an MBA from INSEAD, where he is also an occasional guest lecturer.
 A diplobrat, his education, work and life have allowed him to live in ten countries on six continents and to speak nine languages.
 In a past life, he has also been a trance DJ, performing around the globe and co-founding his own trance label, Procyon Records (Budapest & Paris).
-Roopak is obsessed with Japanese cuisine, single malt, Tintin and trivia and lives in Bombay with his TV personality/actress wife, Tara and two sons, Zen and Kai, aged 7 and 5.
+Roopak is obsessed with Japanese cuisine, single malt, Tintin and trivia and lives in Bombay with his TV personality/actress wife, Tara and two sons, Zen and Kai, aged 10 and 8.
+He is a Fellow of Class 6 of Ananta Aspen Centre’s Kamalnayan Bajaj Fellowship and a member of the Aspen Global Leadership Network.

 Vikram Sampath, Author and Founder-Director, Archive of Indian Music (AIM)